How to Choose Between Soundstripe vs YouTube Audio Library

 While YouTube Audio Library is always free for creators to use, there’s a caveat.

-When you find a song or sound effects that you want to use, you have to jump through a few more hurdles and follow strict attribution conditions (more on that later).
+When you find a song or sound effects that you want to use in your video's intro, for example, you have to jump through a few more hurdles and follow strict attribution conditions (more on that later).

-So while you might save $12.50 a month, you lose the flexibility to license music on the spot and immediately use it in any project — on or off YouTube.
+So while you might save some money every month, you lose the flexibility to license music on the spot and immediately use it in any project — on or off YouTube.

 When it comes to music variety, there are a few key differences between Soundstripe and YouTube Audio Library.